Guess Who?: Strategy

-Popular belief is that a binary search is the most efficient approach to the game, where each question halves the number of possible identities.
+Popular belief is that a binary search is the most efficient approach to the game, with which each question halves the number of possible identities.
 This can be applied by asking complex questions - such as "Does your character have red hair, or glasses, or a big nose?" - where a yes or a no eliminates exactly half of the remaining characters.
 Such a strategy takes only four questions to reduce the field to three people, giving the fifth question a 50/50 chance of identifying the opponent's character.

 The game was strongly solved by Mihai Nica in 2016.
 Nica's research found that while a player was ahead their optimal strategy was a binary search, and when behind they should instead make "bold plays" that had a chance of narrowing things down significantly, in order to pull ahead of the other player.
 Using this method, the first player has a 63% chance of winning under optimal play by both sides.

+Use in education

+Guess Who? has been used in educational contexts, including the development of deductive reasoning skills.
+In addition, the game can be used for a wide range of speech and language development goals, including: